Want to Contribute?

 We’re happy to include 1-2 outbound links either within the text or in your bio in addition to a link to a social media account.
 All other links within text will be considered on a case by case basis.
 Affiliate / commission links will not be allowed within guest posts.

 ThePTDC is not a textbook or certification, it’s a blog.
 We’re looking for engaging and actionable pieces.
 For example, a simple article on the need to motivate won’t suffice unless it’s paired with an actionable system for motivation.

 We’re happy to publish material from both seasoned and relatively new trainers as long as it offers sufficient value.
-If you’re come up with a great system to solve a common problem, it doesn’t matter whether or not you’ve been training for 1 or 25 years.
-We don’t care about the letters behind your name, we’re more interested in what you can offer other trainers and help them grow personally or professionally.
+If you’re come up with a great system to solve a common problem, it doesn’t matter whether you’ve been in the industry for 1 or 25 years.
+We don’t care about the letters behind your name, we’re more interested in what you can offer others to help them grow personally or professionally.

 There are no guidelines for length other than as short as possible but as long as necessary.
 We’re published articles under 600 words and over 3,500.
 Don’t repeat yourself and please be succinct with your words.
 Do what you need to do to communicate your point and avoid, at all costs, droning on.

 While not the only way to write a post, if you’re looking for an outline, please read The 8 Most Important Parts of a Blog Post in Order for some guidance.

 If you have specific formatting, please send the file as an html document using h3 headers.
 You’re also welcome to send a formatted word document.
 But if you send a word document and have pictures to include, please send them all separately and included notes on where you want them included with square brackets in the text.
 For example, [PICTURE 1 GOES HERE]

 If you do include pictures you must be able to provide attribution or show ownership of the photos or they will not be included.
 If the pictures are you own, please include the following line in your submission email: